eitanyaffe/hpipe/README.md

 ## Pre-requisites

 The tool requires docker (https://www.docker.com), perl and bash.
-All work is done within a docker container, simplifying the installation dramatically and making the tool compatible with most linux systems.
-Current version was tested under CentoOS 6.9.
+All work is done within a docker container, simplifying the installation and making the tool compatible with most linux systems.
+The current version was tested under CentoOS 6.9.

-One optional pre-requisite is Deconseq, a pipeline for the removal of human reads.
-It can be downloaded from http://deconseq.sourceforge.net/.
+One optional pre-requisite is Deconseq (http://deconseq.sourceforge.net/), a pipeline for the removal of human reads.

 ## Installation